Razpudding/svg-text-projections/README.md

 - combine text with bitmap visuals -> VJ software
 - Overlays -> Illustrator
 - Anything interactive -> My Code
+- If you want to integrate a screen a lot more becomes possible.
+Like the words you say appearing on a projected screen behind you

 ## Resources